Landscape Photography - Women Behind the Lens in Wales

 You can check in to your room from 2.30pm onwards.
 Please join us for afternoon tea at 4pm.
 All guests are invited – we’ll introduce your leader and welcome you to your holiday.
 Cheryl plans to offer a camera familiarisation session after tea.

-Saturday: Using CAFÉ WHI FI to help us understand (and then remember!) all the things we need to do before pressing our shutter button
+Saturday: understanding what we need to do before pressing our shutter button

 We’re off to the beautiful Capel Curig area today, a location that will really enable us to get to grips with composition.
 Starting at the lakeside for wonderful views up to the ‘Snowdon Horseshoe’ and looking back along the river towards the ‘pinnacles’.
 We then take a short walk to another viewpoint of the horseshoe, allowing us to compare how varying our foregrounds can produce a very different picture.
 We stroll down into the village and up to the pinnacles to photograph the rock formations and views.